Python3pkg/Nappy/wiki/Shell-Command.md

     % nr -n bozo
     17

-If there is more than one metric with a label of 'bozo' in your metrics then this will read one of them, and there is no good way of predicting which one it will be.
-Caveat User.
+The `-n` option requires that the label match exactly.
+It uses the `metricByLabel` option `'STRING'` and it will report an error if there is more than one matching metric.
+Thus:

+    % nr -wM +duplicatedBozo 0      # creates a metric
+    % nr -wM +duplicatedBozo 0      # creates a metric
+    % nr -n duplicatedBozo          # will match both metrics

+will output:

+    More than one match:  ['duplicatedBozo', 'duplicatedBozo']
+    ERROR / Invalid Metric: duplicatedBozo

+The `-N` (capital n) option uses the `metricByLabel` option `'ONE'` so in this case the supplied label name is treated as an _unanchored_ regexp.
+Note that this means it matches if the supplied argument appears anywhere in any label.
+Thus:

+    % nr -N e

+will match any label of any metric of yours that happens to have the letter 'e' in it (and will most likely fail with a duplicate-match error of course).

-As a convenient way to get a translation of metric names (labels) into IDs, specifying -n by itself will list all of your metrics and their corresponding labels:
+As a convenient way to get a translation of metric names (labels) into IDs, specifying -n (or -N) by itself will list all of your metrics and their corresponding labels:

     % nr -n
     579875221157343692 bozo